This company is not yet accredited. To learn more, see reviews below or submit your own.

 Online exclusives: jcp.com sells many styles and sizes not available in the chain’s department stores.

-Sales: JCPenny has sales frequently, and those sales are valid on the company’s website.
+Sales: JCPenney has sales frequently, and those sales are valid on the company’s website.
 Consumers can take advantage of special prices and deals during these events.

 Selection: Consumers can find a variety of styles and sizes on jcp.com.
 Women’s sizes are available from 4 to 13.

-Returns: Customers can take returns to their local JCPenny store and return them for free.
+Returns: Customers can take returns to their local JCPenney store and return them for free.
 This option makes returns fast and convenient for busy individuals.

 Best for: jcp.com carries adults’ and children’s shoes and is best for bargain hunters and busy adults.

 - Company Name: